Kiwoito Africa Safaris

 Habitat: Health

-We continue on the trail leading out of the rainforest and into a savannah of tall grasses, heather, and volcanic rock draped with lichen beards.
-As we ascend through the lush rolling hills and cross several streams, we reach the Shira Ridge before dropping gently down to Shira 1 Camp.
-Here we catch our first glimpse of Kibo across the plateau.
+We continue along the trail that leads out of the rainforest and into a savannah of tall grasses, heather, and volcanic rock adorned with lichen beards.
+As we ascend through the lush rolling hills and cross several streams, we arrive at Shira Ridge before gently descending to Shira 1 Camp.
+Here we get our first glimpse of Kibo across the plateau.

 Day 3: Shira 1 Camp to Shira 2 Camp